Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 What are zygomatic implants?

-Zygomatic implants are long dental implants (typically 55 mm) anchored into the zygomatic (cheek) bone rather than the maxilla (upper jaw).
+Zygomatic implants are long dental implants (typically 30 to 55 mm) anchored into the zygomatic (cheek) bone rather than the maxilla (upper jaw).
 They provide stable support for a full-arch fixed bridge in patients whose upper jaw bone is too thin or shrunken to support conventional implants, eliminating the need for extensive bone grafting or sinus lifts.

 Who needs zygomatic implants?